Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

         Multichannel pipettes can only access a limited number of rows in a plate during `transfer`, `distribute` and `consolidate`: the first row (wells A1 - A12) of a 96-well plate, and (since API Version 2.2) the first two rows (wells A1 - B24) for a 384-well plate.
 Wells specified outside of the limit will be ignored.

-Transfer commands will automatically create entire series of :py:meth:`.InstrumentContext.aspirate`, :py:meth:`.InstrumentContext.dispense`, and other :py:meth:`.InstrumentContext` commands.
+Transfer commands will automatically create entire series of :py:meth:`.InstrumentContext.aspirate`, :py:meth:`.InstrumentContext.dispense`, and other :py:obj:`.InstrumentContext` commands.

 Large Volumes